DataDog/documentation/content/en/tagging/unified_service_tagging.md

 This configuration will allow existing configurations, such as log processing rules or other tags, to continue to work exactly the same.

 If you do not wish to use automatic log injection from the APM tracer, you also have the option of [manually injecting these fields into logs][2].
+To configure unified service tagging for manual log injection, modify your service's log configuration check:

-[EXAMPLE OF MANUAL INJECTION]
+[example of log configuration check]

 [1]: /tracing/connect_logs_and_traces/
 [2]: /tracing/connect_logs_and_traces/java?tab=log4j2#manual-trace-id-injection